Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 For network sniffing, I almost always use these commands:
 <code>
-ngrep -d any -W byline port 2003 ngrep -d any -W byline port 8125
+ngrep -d any -W byline port 2003 # carbon traffic ngrep -d any -W byline port 8125 # statsd traffic
 </code>
 Getting the json output from Graphite (just append `&format=json`) can be very helpful as well.